 Sgt, Co C. 19 Rgt Va Cav CSA

-appears on a list of prisoners confined in Military Prison at Wheeling, VA (also known as Atheneum Prison)
+appears on a list of prisoners confined in Military Prison at Wheeling, VA (also known as Atheneum Prison).

 April 4/64